ajakaiye33/ngx-dashboard/README.md

   6. run `streamlit run stock_viz.py --server.port 8501`
   7. Go over to your browser and point accordingly

-Alternative copy and paste in a browser the url: `https://stock-das.herokuapp.com/`
+Alternatively copy and paste in a browser the url: `https://stock-das.herokuapp.com/`

 Find it useful? .. give it a **star**! :wink: